-What It Does: Tones your biceps
+What It Does: Strengthens your biceps

 How to Do It: Stand with your feet hip-width apart and a dumbbell in each hand.
 Start with your hands at your sides and your palms facing forward.
-Bend your elbows and lift the weights up to your shoulders and then back down by your thighs.
+Bend your elbows and lift the weights toward your shoulders and then back down by your thighs.
 Keep your abdominals engaged and your spine stable throughout the exercise.
 Repeat 10 to 15 times for each arm; complete three sets.

 Be careful not to… move your whole body.
 In order to target your bicep muscles, your forearms should be the only part of your body moving during this exercise.

 The Dumbbell Chest Press

 What It Does: Strengthens chest muscles, anterior deltoids and the triceps